-Clever people who take the celebrated "simple approach" to problem-solving often stray far from the conventional way of doing things.

-They have nothing against the tried-and-true,

-but they're nearly always searching for a more effective way to get things done.

-The Most Effective Way - Seatorque Control Systems Story and photos by Richard Berry development for 200 years!"
+CNC machining

+Solutions by Seatorque

+Using the latest technology, Peter Stolper builds a better boat driveshaft

+s it hard to argue with tradition?

+"Not really," quips marine manufacturer and former America's Cup racer Peter Stolper.
+"Especially when that tradition is an old technology that's had no real development for 200 years.'
 Peter and his wife Jana recently founded a company to solve a problem that has plagued boatbuilders since the first propeller shaft was tentatively poked through a hull.

-To transfer power from an inboard marine engine to a propeller outside in the water, you need a driveshaft - and a watertight hole in the boat for it to pass through.
+To transfer power from an inboard marine engine to a propeller outside in the water, it takes a driveshaft - and a watertight hole in the boat for it to pass through.

 "Packing rope and whale grease was the original technology," notes Peter.

-"And with the exception of a few newer materials," adds Jana, "that's still usually the way it's done: A drippy old stuffing box squeezing a hard-toturn shaft."

-The Stolpers had a better, uniquely simple, idea.
-Armed with a completely-sealed driveline design, Peter and Jana launched Seatorque Control Systems in 2005.
-Their 10,000-sq-ft shop in the marine manufacturing mecca of Southern Florida produces watertight, enclosed shaft systems that run through low-friction thrust bearings.
-The power-robbing stuffing boxes are gone.
-Seatorque markets the innovative bolt-on packages to a growing list of keep up with demand.
+"And with the exception of a few newer materials," adds Jana, "that's still usually the way it's done: a drippy old stuffing box squeezing a hard-toturn shaft."
+An idea rises to surface The Stolpers had a better idea.
+Armed with a completely sealed driveline design, Peter and Jana launched Seatorque Control Systems in 2005.
+Their 10,000-sq-ft operation in the marine manufacturing mecca of Southern Florida produces watertight, enclosed shaft systems that run through low-friction thrust bearings.
+The powerrobbing stuffing boxes are gone.
+Seatorque markets the innovative bolt-on packages to a growing list of boatbuilders all over the world.
+After winning multiple international design awards in 2006, the product attracted a pallet at Seatorque Control Systems.